The Cornell Note-Taking System was developed in the 1950s by Walter Pauk, an education professor at Cornell University.

 The Cornell Method divides a sheet of paper into three sections:

-• A narrow column on the left side for writing key words, terms, and questions.
+- A narrow column on the left side is used for writing keywords, terms, and questions.

 10 Characteristics of the Cornell Note-Taking System